 Dr. Dimple Doshi at Vardaan Hospital; believes prevention is better than cure, and thus apart from the precise treatment guidelines; preventive measures are an essential part of our consultations with the patients who have either had it or want to know more about it.

-Although cervical erosion resolves itself over time, it creates a vulnerable ground for seeding various sexually transmitted infections including Chlamydia, gonorrheal, HIV or HPV infections as the glandular epithelium can easily take up the STDs.
+Although cervical ectropion resolves itself over time, it creates a vulnerable ground for seeding various sexually transmitted infections including Chlamydia, gonorrheal, HIV or HPV infections as the glandular epithelium can easily take up the STDs.
 Cervical erosion may be debilitating for females who experience excessive vaginal discharge or frequent vaginal bleeding.
 However, appropriate treatment is successful in relieving these symptoms.

-Cervical erosion does not lead to infertility; neither does it has any adverse effects on pregnancy or the fetus.
+cervical ectropion does not lead to infertility; neither does it has any adverse effects on pregnancy or the fetus.